 Cost: Linoleum floors run around $2 to $3 per square foot for materials, and another $5 to $7 for installation.

 Many homeowners love the feel of plush carpeting under their feet and the warmth it lends to any room.
 Carpet acts as a natural insulator and prevents warm and cool air from escaping.
 It is also a great sound absorber.
 And, if you have small children, carpeting can be great because it inhibits slips and cushions falls.

 Maintenance: It goes without saying that the carpet requires frequent vacuuming to remove dust particles and loose fibers.
-Also, to avoid fading by the sun it’s a good idea to rearrange furniture every so often to allow the sun to hit all areas the carpet.
-Rotating furniture also helps change traffic patterns which will also allow carpet to wear evenly.
+Also, to avoid fading by the sun, it’s a good idea to rearrange furniture every so often to allow the sun to hit all areas of the carpet.
+Rotating furniture also helps change traffic patterns, which will also allow carpet to wear evenly.

-Durability: Carpet durability depends on three things: Fiber (nylon 6.6 is a man-made fiber that is wear-resistant), twist (The tighter the twist, the more the carpet will resist changes in appearance and texture), and density (in general, the more dense the carpet – the better the quality.).
+Durability: Carpet durability depends on three things: Fiber (nylon 6.6 is a man-made fiber that is wear-resistant), twist (The tighter the twist, the more the carpet will resist changes in appearance and texture), and density (in general, the denser the carpet – the better the quality).

 Environmental Impact: Synthetic carpeting is known for its petroleum-based fibers and the VOCs they emit in the home.
 These VOCs are often released into your home’s environment years after installation.
 Natural carpets and rugs are typically made from wool, cotton, or even grasses with minimal processing and treatment so they are a healthier option for your home and family, but you’ll have to pay more for this greener option.